stevenhirsch/force-plate-jump-analyses/README.md

 **force-plate-jump-analyses** is a set of functions and tools for analyzing (countermovement) jump data collected using force plates.
 The package provides comprehensive analyses to help in understanding various aspects of jump performance and mechanics and helps with batch processing jump trials.

 ## Features
-- Batch processing of CMJ data from `.txt` files.
+- Batch processing of CMJ data from `.txt` files exported from force plates.
 - Automated data cropping, events, metrics, and visualization tools.
 - Easy-to-use functions for detailed jump performance insights.
 - Extensible framework for additional analysis and custom data processing.